Rogue-like games often come from indie developers, and we can agree that non-AAA studios are focusing more on quality, and less on micro-transactions.

 The Binding of Isaac: Rebirth is the most popular and top-rated rogue-like title on Steam.
-The developers describe it as an action RPG top-down directional shooter with “heavy rogue-like” elements.
+The developers describe it as an action RPG with top-down directional shooter mechanics, and “heavy rogue-like” elements.

 You play as Isaac, a young kid.
 Like the Bible’s legend, the mother thinks Isaac’s purpose is to become a sacrifice for God.
 Your goal is to escape the house in a series of interconnected and procedurally generated rooms and corridors.

 During each run, you’ll find items that grant Isaac super-human abilities.
 Your enemies, though, are plentiful and monstrous.
 You’ll have to fight them with ranged weapons, special skills, and items.
 Additionally, there’re 100 playable characters to unlock and co-op support.